sunSUNQ/VERJava_Dataset/README.md

 # Introduction

-This is the replication package for the paper titled "VERJava: Multi-level Vulnerable Version Identification for Java OSS".
+This is the replication package for the paper titled "VERJava: Multi-level Vulnerable Version Identification for Java OSS" (ICSME 2022).

 # Folders